-Our teams selected parts consist of the motor, the battery, and the frame for how we will compile the parts.
-Each part had its own weight system depending on their purpose and how they were used in the exoskeleton.
+Our team's selected parts consist of the motor, the battery, and the frame, for how we will compile the parts.
+Each part had its own weight system depending on its purpose and how they were used in the exoskeleton.

-While our team was doing an analyzation of the motor and the specifications, our client (Professor Lerner) had already picked out a motor for us to use.
+While our team was analyzing the motor and the specifications, our client (Professor Lerner) had already picked out a motor for us to use.
 So instead of comparing motors quantifiably, I will rather show through calculations why this motor is a better fit for our exoskeleton than the previous motor.